 Our fundraising team uses information that is already in the public domain (information that has been published in print or online) to identify high net worth individuals who may be interested in supporting our work with a major gift.
 These publicly available sources of information include Companies House, the electoral register, the phone book, the Charity Commission’s Register of Charities, Who’s Who, LinkedIn, company annual reports and articles in newspapers and magazines.
 We do not use publicly available sources which we consider would be intrusive for this purpose, such as Facebook, Twitter, JustGiving, the Land Registry, online planning applications, or websites that are similar to these.
 We also use screening and research techniques to identify existing supporters who may be in a position to join or major donor programme.
 This is based both on publicly available information and information our supporters have given us voluntarily (e.g. where a person lives, who they bank with, what their occupation is and their age).

-You have the right to ask us to erase or suppress your data.
-The difference between erasure and suppression is important.
-If you ask us to erase your data we will no longer know we were ever in contact with you and we couldn’t guarantee we wouldn’t get in touch with you again.
-Suppressing your data would mean we would retain your data only to ensure we don’t contact you again and processing your data would be restricted.
+You have the right to ask us to erase or suppress in certain areas.
+The difference between erasure and suppression is important around marketing communications.
+If you ask us to erase your data, we will no longer know we were in contact with you, and we couldn’t guarantee we wouldn’t get in touch with you again.
+Suppressing your data would mean we would retain your data only to ensure we don’t contact you again, and processing your data would be restricted.

-If you would like to stop receiving communications from us we can suppress your data.
-Please contact us on [email protected] if you would like to stop receiving mail or email communications from us or if you would like to request we stop processing your data.
+If you would like to stop receiving marketing communications from us, we can suppress your data.
+Please contact us on [email protected] if you would like to stop receiving mail or email communications from us or if you have a query about the data we hold.

-If you would like your data erased please put it in writing to Providence Row, The Dellow Centre, 82 Wentworth Street, London E1 7SA or email [email protected] or call us on 020 7375 0020.
+If you would like your data erased, please put it in writing to Providence Row, The Dellow Centre, 82 Wentworth Street, London E1 7SA or email [email protected] or call us on 020 7422 6778.